Spring onion pesto focaccia toast with whipped goat cheese, pine nuts, and spring greens on a white plate

 Swaps: No spring onions at the market?
 Young scallions are the closest substitute and work nearly identically.
 Green garlic, which shows up at the same time of year, adds a more assertive flavor but is excellent in this application.
 For a nut-free version, replace the pine nuts with sunflower seeds or pumpkin seeds, toasted the same way.
 The pesto changes slightly in character but is still very good.
 Dairy-free?
 Whipped cashew cream with lemon zest stands in for the goat cheese reasonably well, though the tang is different.
 For a more herbaceous pesto, add a handful of fresh basil or flat-leaf parsley to the food processor alongside the spring onions.

 This spring onion pesto focaccia toast is the kind of recipe that makes people think you have a secret.
 The secret is just good technique and ingredients that are in season at the same time.
-If you like this approach to seasonal appetizers built around one hero ingredient, take a look at the butternut squash ricotta ravioli, which uses the same philosophy in a pasta format, or the duck breast with cherry port wine reduction for a main course that has the same balance of elegance and approachability.
-For something that looks dramatic on a plated dinner, the filet mignon with apple brandy glaze is a consistent crowd stopper.
+If you like this approach to seasonal appetizers built around one hero ingredient, take a look at the butternut squash ricotta ravioli, which uses the same philosophy in a pasta format, or the duck breast cherry port wine reduction for a main course that has the same balance of elegance and approachability.
+For something that looks dramatic on a plated dinner, the filet mignon apple brandy glaze is a consistent crowd stopper.
 All of these were developed for the same kinds of private events where this focaccia toast got its start.

 CASE NO. 009